Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 You want help with a specific decision or planned offsite

-You're testing the waters and not ready for a longer commitment
+You're testing the waters and not ready for deeper commitment

 You have good self-awareness and just need occasional tune-ups